Streamability of nested word transductions: Visibly Pushdown Languages and Transductions

 \subsection{Turing Transducers}

 In order to formally define the complexity classes for evaluation that we target, we introduce a \emph{deterministic} computational model for word transductions that we call \emph{Turing Transducers}.
-Turing transducers have three tapes: one read-only left-to-right input tape over some alphabet $\Sigma$, one write-only left-to-right output tape over $\Sigma$, and one standard working tape over some alphabet $\Sigma'$.
-It has accepting and rejecting states.
+Turing transducers, \newcontent{a special case of Turing machines}, have three tapes: one read-only left-to-right input tape over some alphabet $\Sigma$, one write-only left-to-right output tape over $\Sigma$, and one standard working tape over some alphabet $\Sigma'$. \newcontent{Their transitions are assumed to be deterministic, to model deterministic algorithms.} They have accepting and rejecting states.
 A functional transduction $f : \Sigma^*\rightarrow \Sigma^*$ is \emph{computable} by a Turing transducer $T$ if for all $u\in \dom(f)$, the machine $T$ halts in some accepting state and the content of the output tape is $f(u)$, and for all $u\not\in\dom(f)$, the machine halts in some rejecting state.
 The space complexity of a Turing transducer is measured on the working tape only.